 At some point during your FOA you will have to deal with a couple of simulated emergencies which will be given to you by the Examiner.
 You will also need to demonstrate to your Examiner that you are capable of flying your aircraft without GPS position hold (ATTI or Manual Mode).

 We can rent you our UAV or you can bring your own.
-Most of our students rent one of ours.
 In the unlikely event that you damage our UAV we will cover the costs of UAV repair/replacement, which takes away the worry of damaging your own.
 Rental fees can be seen here.

 Scottcopters highly recommends that pilots have their own third party liability insurance covering the requirements of the relevant legislation.

 As from April 2018, Part 4 FOA is to be taken within 6 months of 1st attempt at Part 2 theory exam and after having had OM approved.